-- a) 10% be remitted to the United Church of Canada for the on-going support of Indigenous Ministry. - b) 10% to the Toronto United Church Council's Sustainable Energy Loan Fund. - c) 20% be remitted to the Eastern Central Ontario Regional Council to support the Mission Strategy of the Regional Council. - d) 20% be remitted to the United Church of Canada Mission and Ministry for on-going support of the ministry of the wider church. - e) 40% be directed for purposes within The United Church of Canada and which is approved by the Regional Council before the disbanding of the Community of Faith.
+a) 10% be remitted to the United Church of Canada for the on-going support of Indigenous Ministry.
+This decision is about living into Reconciliation through our Indigenous ministry.

+b) 10% to the Toronto United Church Council's Sustainable Energy Loan Fund.

+c) 20% be remitted to the Eastern Central Ontario Regional Council to support the Mission Strategy of the Regional Council. - ECORC COF Assistance Fund d) 20% be remitted to the United Church of Canada Mission and Support for on-going support of the ministry of the wider church.

+e) 40% be directed for purposes within The United Church of Canada, as recommend by the Community of Faith, and which is approved by the Regional Council before the disbanding of the Community of Faith.
 If a Community of Faith disbands without such a plan, it becomes the responsibility of the Regional Council to determine the disposition of the remaining funds.